 LingQ is a popular platform for studying a language, but not one I particularly like.
 They try to do a bit of everything and end up spreading themselves too thin.
 One thing I do like though is that the content you can study comes from a variety of sources.
 This makes it fairly easy to find something interesting to read.
 Read the full review of LingQ.

 LingoDeer is a free app created by the same people as ChineseSkill (review) and is quite similar.
-It’s a really good option for someone looking to get started for free.
+It’s a really good option for someone looking to get started with Mandarin.
 It includes lots of lessons focused on various topics.
 Lessons include grammar, vocabulary, listening, and writing.

 Chinese Breeze is a graded reader book series.
 They’re very good for getting started reading longer form Chinese content.
 There are four levels.
 Each level slowly introduces more and more unique vocabulary.
 Level one contains 300 words, level two is 500 words, level three is 750, and level four has 1100 words.